orgua/shepherd_v2_planning/hw_cape_v23_test_performance.rst

 .. image:: ./media_v23/hrv_iv110Hz_A5V_1mF.png

-Stabilize ADC-Readings (work through datasheet for more design hints)
+Stabilize ADC-Readings (work through datasheet for more design guideline hints)

 - ADC ADS8691
     - use X7R caps for V_in and ref-pins